vczoni/lamarck/README.md

 # Lamarck Optimizer: A Genetic Algorithm Prototype.

-The Lamarck package is a simple optimization tool that operates by creating Populations of different solutions, running them through a specific Process (an user-defined function) and selecting, mixing and tweaking the best solutions.
+The Lamarck package is a simple optimization tool that operates by creating Populations of different solutions, running them through a specific Process (an user-defined function) and selecting, mixing and tweaking them to get to the best of a wide range of possibilities.

-The Process must be a Python `function` with one or more input parameters and must return a dictionary of outputs.
+The Process must be a Python `function` with one or more input parameters and must return a `dict` of outputs.
 The Solution Space is defined by the "Genome Blueprint", which is a `dict` that determines how those input parameters (genes) will configure a solution (genome) by specifying what are the ranges of those variables and how they behave.

 ##### Basic Flow